SixArm/mast-cell-help/topics/shop-for-air-purifiers/index.md

 # Shop for air purifiers

+* Austin Air with a VOC add-on.
+Pricey but worth it.

 * Levoit.
 (Comment: We have a couple of Levoits.
 They're not great.)

 * Austin Air.
 Pricey but worth it.